• Home

 A. The one closest to the driver is used for the phone cable.
 The other one can be used to watch films on a memory stick.
 There is a small neat hole in the shelf above to thread the cable through.
 The small rubber mat has a slit for the purpose.
 (In left hand drive European cars, this is reversed, so the one closest to the driver is still the one used for the phone cable.)

-Q What phones can I use with the car?
+Q What phones can I use with the infotainment centre?

 A Phones that support Android Auto and iPhones with Apple CarPlay - best results with the original cable.